 - Heat 1 teaspoon of olive oil in a large skillet.

 - In a medium bowl, mix 2 tablespoons of vinegar, mustard, and garlic.
 Add chicken and turn to coat.

 - Transfer chicken and marinade to skillet.
-Saute chicken until cooked through, about 3 minutes on each side.
+Sauté chicken until cooked through, about 3 minutes on each side.
 Transfer chicken to a platter and keep warm.

-- Serve chicken topped with mushrooms.
+- Serve chicken topped with mushrooms over noodles or rice.

 I like to serve this over noodles or rice when I'm making it for my family.

 I am a bariatric patient and eat a high protein, low carb diet, so I eat mine over cauliflower rice or just plain on the plate.

 The chicken and mushrooms store well in an airtight container in the refrigerator, but you'll want to keep them separate from the noodles (or rice).

 I think chicken gets weird when reheated in the microwave, so I reheat these leftovers in a skillet on the stove.
 You may need to add an additional splash of chicken broth to loosen the sauce back up.